butgreg/Exercises/Networking Class January Drill/README.md

 ### Exercise 4: Tracing and Resolving Latency Spikes
 - **Scenario**: Video traffic simulated by the `traffic_gen1` container experiences high latency.
-- **Task**: Analyze traffic using `tcpdump` on `linux_server`.
+- **Task**: Analyze traffic using `tcpdump` on `trafficgen1`.
 Propose and implement optimizations to reduce latency, such as verifying QoS or balancing load.

 ## Add syslog exercise